-Seminary of the Southwest is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award master's degrees and post-baccalaureate diplomas.
+Seminary of the Southwest is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award master's degrees.
+Seminary of the Southwest also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Seminary of the Southwest may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decator, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).